top of page

 The Board recognizes the importance of honest self-evaluation and is committed to assessing its own performance in order to:

-• Ensure the Board and individual Trustees are carrying out their roles/responsibilities in an effective and efficient manner.
+Ensure the Board and individual Trustees are carrying out their roles and responsibilities in an effective and efficient manner.

-• Hold itself accountable for meeting established goals and responsibilities, jncluding the Board's constructive partnership with the Head of School.
+Hold itself accountable for meeting established goals and responsibilities, including the Board's constructive partnership with the Head of School.

-The Chair of the Governance Committee shall provide a summary of the evaluations, and the Board will analyze the results to identify key accomplishments over the evaluation period, and establish goals designed to strengthen Board effectiveness.
+The designated Board committee will provide shall provide a summary of the evaluations, and the Board shall review the results to identify key accomplishments and to establish goals designed to strengthen Board effectiveness.

 Cross References